oswalpalash/delphi-covidcast-hackathon-2020/surveys/README.md

 R CMD INSTALL delphiSurvey_1.0.tar.gz
 ```

-If you see problems installing the built package, you might need to install basic R packages.
+If you see problems installing the built package, you might need to install some additional dependencies.
 To do this, run the following code from this directory:

 ```